Zmrihawy/Webutvikling-project2/README.md

 should test the non-deterministic components of the app such as `MediaContainer`.
 In this case we would have to mock the non-deterministic elements of the component, something we decided to not spend time on in this project.

+We tested the application on multiple devices.
+On large PC screens, the app behaves nicely with the navbar spreading its component out.
+On mobile, the navbar stacks its component in a grid-like fashion.
+The picture display also reacts nicely to different screen sizes.

 ## Summary